Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Tools out of the box

-The Dyson V8 and V11 more or less have the same set of attachments, and we’ll go through each.
+The Dyson V8 and V11 models have a similar set of attachments, which we’ll review below.

 Here are the tools of the V8.